Man charged with supplying gun in deadly Wisconsin protest

 KENOSHA, Wis.
-(AP) - Prosecutors have charged a Wisconsin man with supplying the gun an Illinois teen used to kill two people during a protest over police brutality in August.
+(AP) - Prosecutors have charged a Wisconsin man with supplying the gun that police say an Illinois teen used to kill two people during a protest over police brutality in August.

 Online court records show prosecutors in Kenosha charged 19-year-old Dominick Black on Nov.
 3 with two felony counts of supplying a dangerous weapon to a minor causing death.
 Black could face up to 25 years in prison if convicted on both counts.